UWPCE-PythonCert/PythonCertDevel/_sources/modules/SubclassingAndInheritance.rst.txt

 * Code re-use
 * Clean APIs
+* Separation of Concerns
 * ...

-Don't be a slave to what OO is *supposed* to look like.
+OO can be a very powerful approach, but don't be a slave to what OO is *supposed* to look like.

-Let OO work for you, not *create* work for you
+Let OO work for you, not *create* work for you.